Sistemshdortiz/Sistemshdortiz/README.md

-<h1 align="center">¡Hi! 👋, I´m Jorge Salazar</h1>
+<h1 align="center">¡Hi! 👋, I´m David Ortiz</h1>
 <h2 align="center" style="color: blue;">About me</h2>
-<h3 align="center">Law graduate and lawyer👨🏼‍⚖️, reoriented towards my passion for technology 💻.
-Graduated as a Higher Technician in Web Application Development (DAW), and specializing as a web developer for Microsoft Azure.
-I'm also specializing in cybersecurity, all for secure browsing 😄 and to satisfy my hunger for knowledge.
-My goal is to become a great full-stack developer, and that's why I'm researching and trying to improve every day. 💪💪 </h3>
+<h3 align="center">Bilingual Web Application Development Professional 🌐 and Business Administration Graduate 🎓.
+Proficient in technologies such as React and ASP.NET Core.
+My journey began as a Higher Technician in Web Application Development (DAW), and I've since expanded my expertise to encompass both web development for Microsoft Azure and business administration.
+Currently, I'm honing my skills in cybersecurity to ensure secure online experiences 😄 and to satisfy my insatiable hunger for knowledge.
+My ultimate goal is to evolve into a proficient full-stack developer, a journey I embark upon by researching and striving for improvement every day. 💪💪 </h3>

 <h3>I currently live in Spain, but I've always loved traveling and experiencing new adventures.
 Learning about other cultures, and who knows, if the opportunity arises, I would be open to living in another place.
 Although Spain will always be my home. 😊 </h3>

-<h3>🕵🏼‍♂️👨🏼‍💻 I worked for years as a lawyer, specializing in property law 🏬, but I decided to change my life and fulfill the dream of exploring new technologies from within.
-That's why I prefer to develop, bring them to life, and create beautiful projects.</h3>
-<h3>I love reading, history (I'm a good tour guide, 😜), movies, sports🏃🏼‍♂️, and videogames.</h3>
+<h3>Passionate individual with a diverse set of interests!
+I find joy in exploring the realms of literature, playing musical instruments🎵, delving into coding challenges💻, history (did I mention I make an excellent tour guide? 😜), staying active through sports🏃🏼‍♂️, and embracing the captivating world of video games.
+Beyond my technical skills, I bring a well-rounded personality and a thirst for knowledge in programming languages and technologies, making me a valuable asset to any team!
+Let's build something amazing together. 💼🚀</h3>

-- 👨‍💻 All of my projects are available at [https://portafoliojorgesm.netlify.app](https://portafoliojorgesm.netlify.app)
+- 👨‍💻 All of my projects are available at [https://hdortizporfolio.netlify.app/](https://hdortizporfolio.netlify.app/)

 - 💬 Ask me about **HTML5, CSS3, PHP, Java, JavaScript, React, Bootstrap, SASS, MySQL.**